NavbarMainFooter

 A collection of children enjoying everything the museum has to offer

-At Stepping Stones Out of the Box Puppetry, we develop original productions, workshops, interactive experiences and exhibits – and we need your help!
+At Out of a Box Puppetry here at Stepping Stones, we develop original productions, workshops, interactive experiences and exhibits – and we need your help!
 We’re seeking passionate volunteers from diverse backgrounds who love to design, experiment, build and bring stories to life through hands-on puppet-making and performance.

 Exploration of Puppetry Styles

 Participants gain hands-on experience with various puppetry forms (shadow, string, rod, hand), building confidence, adaptability and problem-solving skills for effective storytelling.
-Out of the Box Puppetry is responsible for the creation of unique deliverables each week for Puppet Place floor programs, pop-up experiences and main stage productions.
+Out of a Box Puppetry is responsible for the creation of unique deliverables each week for puppetry programs, pop-up experiences and main stage productions.

 Puppet Design and Craftsmanship